Esca-MMC/TransparencySettings/readme.md

 # Transparency Settings
- A mod for the game Stardew Valley that allows players to customize the distance at which trees, buildings, and certain other large objects become transparent.
+ A mod for the game Stardew Valley that allows players to customize the distance at which trees, buildings, and various other objects become transparent.
 The mod generates a `config.json` file with detailed options and key bindings.

 ## Contents
 * [Installation](#installation)